ml4ai/delphi/docs/grfn_spec.md

 explicit typing via [type
 hints](https://docs.Python.org/3/library/typing.html).

->TODO: Explore whether/how this gets represented in the AST.
+>FUTURE: Explore whether/how this gets represented in the AST.

 For our purposes in the near term, we do want to capture what type and value-domain information is available; there are two main sources of